TwoBitMachines/FlareEngineDocs/docs/html/_sources/AI/nodes.rst.txt

      - Add the specified item to a list.

    * - Animation Signal
-     - Sets an animation signal true.
+     - Sets an animation signal true for the AI.

+   * - Character Animation Signal
+     - Set the following animation signal true for the specified character.

    * - Chain
      - A chain created from gameobjects.